AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   utility method ``useSphericalHarmonicsGravityModel`` has been added to planetary body objects, which makes the body use spherical harmonics and loads them from a file with a single command.
 Similarly, the methods ``usePolyhedralGravityModel`` and ``usePointMassGravityModel`` have been added.
+- Fixed examples and tests to run even when Basilisk is built with ``--vizInterface False``.

 Version 2.2.0 (June 28, 2023)
 -----------------------------